Linda Brandt Research Award for Physician Assistant Postgraduate Training

 - Students and Residents should identify a mentor or mentor team.
 Up to 3 persons may be included.
 Mentor identification is optional for graduates and other professionals; however, mentor identification is encouraged for those with limited experience in research.

 - Feasibility and likelihood of completion (timeline, mentor, facility, etc)

 APPAP Linda Brandt Research Award

 The $2000 award will be delivered in two allotments:

-- The second dispersal of $1000 will be delivered at the fall APPAP meeting.
+- The second dispersal of $1000 will be delivered after the Spring APPAP meeting.

 TIMELINE OF SUBMISSIONS

-- Award decisions will be made in late April.
+- Award decisions and notification of recipient will be made by mid June.

 One award for the total amount of $2000 will be provided.